sheikhfarhan/VPS-Setup-for-WP-Windows/README.md

 root-key\
 admin-key

-## Generate keys via powershell or termius app or putty\
+## Generate keys via PowerShell or Termius app or Putty
 ### Using Powershell 7.x in Windows 11 as main client:

 Install Powershell 7.x from Windows Store\